Borislearnstocode/TTS-for-the-hearing-impaired/README.md

 <br /> (1) Train config: configurations for transfer learning (need a fully-trained WaveGLow (630k iterations) before adaptation).
 <br /> (2) Train HI: Training the vocoders according to a certain config file.
 This is the main training file.

-### Others
+### OTHERS
-<br /> (1) Some other MATLAB codes I used in this thesis, such as inverse amplification, were modified based on codes owned by Josef Schlittenlacher and were not open source, thus I didn't post them here.
+(1) Some other MATLAB codes I used in this thesis, such as inverse amplification, were modified based on codes owned by Josef Schlittenlacher and were not open source, thus I didn't post them here.
 If required, go to https://arxiv.org/abs/2012.02174 or https://github.com/js2251.
 <br /> (2) The codes were not well-structured basically because of the follow-up (ExpIIb) test we included during our experiment and I made some other attempts or changes during processing the data.
 However, the files contain all the essential scripts.
 One may selectively refer to part of these codes.

-### Acknowledgement
+### ACKNOWLEDGEMENT
-<be /> I would like to thank my supervisor, Dr. Josef Schlittenlacher (https://www.schlittenlacher.com/), for all his help and suggestions during my master's program.
+<be /> I would like to thank my supervisor, Dr. Josef Schlittenlacher, for all his help and suggestions during my master's program.